 Whilst we will give you all the skills you need, you need to continue to abstain.
 The first 12 months for a recovering addict are the most trying.
 Statistically, an addict is at their most likely to relapse in the year following a successful heroin detox and rehab.
 Continual focus on the processes that you have learned during your treatment will be the key to successfully navigating the opening 12 months post-treatment and beyond.

-Action Rehab will prepare you for this by drawing up a free, comprehensive 12-month secondary care plan.
-You will longer be attending our residential rehab, but we will still be there to help you overcome your heroin addiction.
+our residential rehab, but we will still be there to help you overcome your heroin addiction.
 The post-treatment phase of the recovery is as important as the treatment phase itself, and it is vital to monitor any symptoms both physical and mental that you feel during the early stages of your life after treatment.
 There’s a free helpline that is manned 24/7 and the staff are sympathetic and understanding – many of them are themselves recovering addicts who know what you’re experiencing.

 We’ll also introduce you to a support network where you’ll keep in touch with people who you have gone through this experience with in group therapy as you continue to share life experiences and coping mechanisms.
 Sharing stories and engaging with like-minded individuals is another great way to ensure that your treatment remains successful in the long-term, and it can be extremely beneficial to share ideas with others and to learn techniques of your own to take forwards in your addiction-free life.